aws-samples/appsync-with-postgraphile-rds/README.md

 npm run deploy-demo
 ```

+Make note of the outputs.

 After deployment, run the `update` script to update your API and create your schema cache layer

 ```bash
 # in the `pg-with-graphile` directory
 npm run update
 ```

+You can visit your API query editor in the AppSync console by following the link specified by the output value `AppSyncWithPostgraphileStack.QueryEditorURL`.

 Done.